Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-05-Use-M365-Apps-to-Label-data.md

 In this lab, you will complete the following tasks:

 + Task 1: How to apply a Sensitivity label to word document
-+ Task 2: Impact of that label
++ Task 2: Testing Sensitivity Label Impact by Sending and Opening an Encrypted Document

 ## Architecture diagram
 ![](../media/part2lab2.png)